 Lockergnome by trade, Chris is always up to something new.
 If you are not familiar with the Lockergnome newsletters, be sure to check them out, too.

 | Matthew Lapworth

-Matt's a software developer and friend.
+Matt's a coworker of mine and software developer.
 He seems to enjoy extreme sports.
 That's fine as long as he doesn't, like, die or something.

 | Milind Pandit

 Milind writes about all sorts of interesting stuff.
-We worked toegther for eight years, and he worked at our employer longer than I, which pretty much makes him old as dirt in company time. :)
+He's worked at our employer longer than I have, which pretty much makes him old as dirt in company time. :)